git-bug/git-bug/doc/md/git-bug_bridge_configure.md

-  -u, --url string       The URL of the target repository -o, --owner string     The owner of the target repository -T, --token string     The authentication token for the API -p, --project string   The name of the target repository -h, --help             help for configure
+  -u, --url string       The URL of the target repository -o, --owner string     The owner of the target repository -T, --token string     The authentication token for the API
+      --token-stdin      Will read the token from stdin and ignore --token -p, --project string   The name of the target repository -h, --help             help for configure
 ```